Berry-House-YYC/calgarygroups/docs/about-new.md

 ### Interests

 * 2SLGBTQ+ - Queer, gender diverse, and trans community groups and advocacy
-* Anti-Racism - Groups open to Black identity or People of Colour, often spanning multiple ethnicities, or groups which engage in anti-racist initiatives as a topical focus
+* Culture & Heritage - Groups that center shared cultural identity, language, food, faith, diaspora experience, or newcomer/refugee communities; includes community preservation, heritage celebrations, and cultural education.
-* Arts \& Culture - Arts-based programming, music, food, cultural celebrations, literature and history.
+* Arts - Visual and performing arts, music, theatre, creative workshops, literary programs, and arts-based events.
 * Book Clubs - Reading groups and literary discussion
 * Disability/Neurodivergent - Groups focused on disability justice, accessibility \& accommodation, or a range of disabled identities.
 * Education - School or post-secondary-based, or serving students (e.g. school walkouts).
 Many organizations have educational elements, so we are not including them in this tag.